ryyppy/rescript-promise/README.md

 **Quick feature summary:**

 - `t-first` bindings
-- Fully compatible with `Js.Promise.t`
+- Fully compatible with core `Js.Promise.t` type
+- `map` function for transforming values in a promise chain
+- `catch` function for catching any JS or ReScript errors (all represented as an `exn` value)
-- Allows nested promises (no `resolve` call on each `then`)
+- `then` function for chaining nested promises
+- `all` and `race` function for running promises concurrently
+- `finally` function for arbitrary tasks after a promise rejected / resolved

-- Has small runtime overhead for fixing nested promises
+This binding aims to be as close to the JS APIs and workflows as possible and requires a small runtime layer for fixing nested promises in ReScript.

+**Non-Goals of `rescript-promise`:**

 - No rejection tracking or other complex type hackery
-- No special utilities (less things to maintain)
+- No special utilities (we will add docs on how to implement common utils on your own)

-This binding aims to be as close to the JS Promise API as possible.

 ## Installation (not published yet)